This Life Without Bars

 What is the aim of the program?

-To ensure young people, or women with children in conflict with the law are able to access alternative measures to custodial sentences where appropriate (diversionary measures), and are adequately supported where a custodial sentence is required.
+To ensure children in conflict with the law are able to access alternative measures to custodial sentences, also known as diversionary measures, where appropriate.

 What activities do we run?